Why Study in Spain?

 Spain is a country that is rich in history and culture, and one that has a visible presence on the world's stage.
 Studying in Spain will prove enlightening for anybody seeking international study.
 With over 70 universities in the country, there are plenty of learning opportunities, within a well-organised educational system.
 You'll have plenty of chances to master the language too, and as the second most common language in the world, this will open your career opportunities immeasurably.

 While you may choose to study in one of the major cities such as Barcelona or Madrid, it is worth considering other areas of Spain too.
 The country is full of galleries and museums and places of interest.
-There is much that is beautiful in Spain, with rich countryside and marvellous coastlines with bars, cafes and restaurants.
+There is much that is beautiful in Spain, with the rich countryside and marvellous coastlines with bars, cafes and restaurants.
 Wherever you're a student, you'll have plenty of opportunity to travel and see the sights.
 The country is laid back and peaceful, and the Spanish are friendly and hospitable, so you're sure of a warm welcome.

 One thing to bear in mind is that most universities in Spain teach in Spanish, so it is advisable that you are able to speak, read, write and understand the Spanish language before you choose to enrol on your course.
-Of course you may choose to enrol on a Spanish language course in Spain before you start your studies, and learn the language in situ, preparing you for the road ahead.
+Of course, you may choose to enrol on a Spanish language course in Spain before you start your studies, and learn the language in situ, preparing you for the road ahead.
 The main Spanish test accepted for University is the DELE test (Diploma de Español Como Lengua Extranjera).
-You can find out more about the DELE diploma at http://www.dele.org
+You can find out more about the DELE diploma at https://www.dele.org

 Applying For A University Place